Analysis | What the election results so far tell us about the Latino vote

 But there were major disappointments for Democrats with Latino voters elsewhere.
 Part of it has to do with the diversity of Latino experiences in America.
 My colleague Jose Del Real has reported on some of those distinctions over the past few months.

-And Florida’s result was a great illustration of what his reporting has found.
+And Florida’s result was a great illustration of what previous reporting has found.
+The state has a significant number of Latino voters from demographics that are more likely to be sympathetic to Trump’s message — immigrants from various Latin American countries, white Latinos, older Latinos and religiously conservative Latinos.

-Trump won Florida, a state that backed him in 2016 and has frequently supported the GOP candidate, in part due to the support of Latino voters.
-His reputation with Cuban Americans, a conservative voting bloc on social and economic issues, is well known, in part due to the bloc’s fears about socialism growing in popularity on the left.
+Trump won Florida, a state that backed him in 2016 and has frequently supported the GOP candidate, in part because of the support of Latino voters.
+His reputation with Cuban Americans, a conservative voting bloc on social and economic issues, is well known, in part because of the bloc’s fears about socialism growing in popularity on the left.

 But we also might have seen Trump gain among Latinos who have immigrated from other Latin American countries.
 On election night, Trump was roughly even with Biden among Florida Latinos, according to early exit polls, after losing the influential voting bloc by 27 points in 2016 to then-Democratic nominee Hillary Clinton.

 Early indicators are that Trump was effective in increasing his support among Latinos and perhaps particularly Latino men, a group the campaign targeted.
-The president spoke at prison graduation ceremonies, opened outreach centers in heavily Latino communities that neither party has prioritized, and harped on Biden’s role in backing legislation in the 1990s that helped increase the number of Latino men sent to prison.
+The president spoke at prison graduation ceremonies, opened outreach centers in heavily Latino communities that neither party has prioritized and harped on Biden’s role in backing legislation in the 1990s that helped increase the number of Latino men sent to prison.

 But many Latino voters — particularly in Florida — appear to have swung for a candidate who launched his campaign attacking undocumented immigrants entering the United States from Mexico.
 While they, too, come from Spanish-speaking countries in Latin America, their world views, politics and identities are quite different.

 Florida is home to some of the United States’ largest Venezuelan, Colombian and Nicaraguan communities.
-And these voters often approach politics with fears and concerns about socialism — the political ideology that many think is responsible for the upheaval in their native countries — in the back of their minds.
-Trump tying Biden and the Democratic Party to socialism, due in part to some of the left’s most popular personalities being sympathetic to the political ideology, seemed to work to the president’s benefit.
+And these voters often approach politics with fears and concerns about socialism — the political ideology that many think is responsible for the upheaval in their native countries.
+Trump tying Biden and the Democratic Party to socialism, partly because some of the left’s most popular personalities are sympathetic to the political ideology, seemed to work to the president’s benefit.

 And as disgusted as many Americans — perhaps especially Black Americans — continue to be with Trump’s personality, that’s simply not the case for Latino voters on the whole, perhaps especially Latino men.
 That group, which does not have a strong history of political participation, was motivated to turn out in part because of their attraction to Trump’s “strong man” approach to leadership in a country that they think is becoming increasingly hostile to traditional manifestations of masculinity.
 This has been true for many male voters across the board.